pvigier/scala-json/README.md

-# Scala-json
+# Scalajson

-Scala-json is a very simple and low level library to manipulate JSON.
+Scalajson is a very simple and low level library to manipulate JSON.

 The code was inspired by the chapter 28 of Programming in Scala by M. Odersky et al.

 It is able to:

 - parse a string which represents a JSON Object and produce a `Map[String, Any]` ;
-- produce a string which respects JSON's style from a `Map[String, Any]`.
+- produce a string which respects JSON's syntax from a `Map[String, Any]`.

 ## License